sindresorhus/quick-lru/readme.md

 *Required*<br>
 Type: `number`

-Maximum number of items before evicting the least recently used items.
+The maximum number of items before evicting the least recently used items.

 ### Instance